Understand Your Free Kundli

 Don'ts:

-- Avoid loud or disruptive behavior for the duration of religious ceremonies or gatherings.
+• Avoid loud or bold behavior for the duration of religious ceremonies or gatherings.

 Symbol of Buddha Day

-The Dharma Wheel, also called the Dharmachakra, is the image generally related to Buddha Day.
-It represents the lessons of Buddha, emphasizing the non-stop cycle of existence, suffering & liberation.
-The wheel's 8 spokes represent the Noble Eightfold Path, that is the route to enlightenment.
+The Dharma Wheel also called the Dharmachakra is the image often related to Buddha Day.
+It represents the lessons of Buddha emphasizing the non-stop cycle of existence suffering & liberation.
+The wheel's 8 spokes represent the Noble Eightfold Path that is the route to enlightenment.

 7 Day Buddha

 The time period "7 Day Buddha" refers to the seven giant days within the life of Gautama Buddha.
-These days encompass his birth, enlightenment & passing away (Parinirvana).
+These days cover his birth enlightenment & passing away (Parinirvana).
 The seven-day length encompasses Buddha's maximum essential existence activities & holds great significance in Buddhist traditions.

 Founder of Buddhism

-Siddhartha Gautama, who later have become referred to as Gautama Buddha, is the founder of Buddhism.
-Born in Lumbini, Nepal, round 563 BCE, he renounced his princely existence searching for religious enlightenment.
-After years of meditation & introspection, he attained enlightenment & started teaching the path to liberation from struggling.
-His teachings fashioned the foundation of Buddhism & retain to encourage millions of fans international.
+Siddhartha Gautama who later have become referred to as Gautama Buddha is the founder of Buddhism.
+Born in Lumbini Nepal round 563 BCE he renounced his princely existence searching for religious enlightenment.
+After years of meditation & introspection he attained enlightenment & started teaching the path to liberation from struggling.
+His teachings fashioned the foundation of Buddhism & keep to encourage millions of fans international.

 Important Dates

-Buddha Jayanti is commonly celebrated on the full moon day in May or June, in line with the lunar calendar.
-However, it could vary in distinct regions & traditions.
-In 2023, Buddha Jayanti falls on May 31st.
+Buddha Jayanti is commonly celebrated on the full moon day in May or June in line with the lunar calendar.
+But it could vary in distinct regions & traditions.
+In 2023 Buddha Jayanti falls on May 31st.

 FAQs & Remedies